dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 [drivechain has a nice section on why miner voting is a fine share?]

 ##### We describe two concepts in the context of sidechains.
-- A 'withdraw' - Locking coins in a parent chain.
+- A 'withdraw' - Coins that are locked on a parent chain.
-- A 'deposit' - Unlocking coins on a child chain.
+- A 'deposit' - Coins that are locked on a child chain.

 The economy of sidechains can get very complicated so we stick to the following rules:
 - A tree chain structure - a parent chain with sidechains that are children of that parent, sidechain can also have children of their own, transfers are only allowed between parent and its direct child.